Lise-Yi/skypinacolada.github.io/_posts/2020-09-06-3B1B-Linear combinations, span, and basis vectors.md

 => unlocks access to every possible 3- dimensional vector

-Linearly dependent
+<h1>Linearly dependent/Indepednt</h1>

-: when at least one of the vectors is redundant - not adding anything to our span
+linearly dependent: when at least one of the vectors is redundant - not adding anything to our span

 u = av + bw

-Linearly independent
-if each vector really does add another dimension to the span
+Linearly independent : if each vector really does add another dimension to the span

-Technical definition of basis :
+<h1>Technical definition of basis : </h1>
 The basis of a vector space is a set of linearly independent vectors that span the full space